dulgi-core/dulgi/README.md

 2. **Distribute** the `genesis.json` to all genesis validators.
-3. **Each validator** funds its operator key from one of the allocation accounts (or is pre-funded) and submits a gentx (≥1,000,000 DUL self-delegation).
+3. **Each validator** funds its operator key from one of the allocation accounts and submits a gentx (≥1,000,000 DUL self-delegation).
 4. **Coordinator** collects gentxs and publishes the final genesis:
    ```bash